It’s an understandable feeling. If you’re only used to the way English works, 한글 may look impossible to master.

-This book, which is available both as a paperback book and as a Kindle download, is full of ad-lib templates and mini-lessons on Korean characters and grammar.
+This book, which you can buy on Amazon as a paperback book or as a Kindle download, is full of ad-lib templates and mini-lessons on Korean characters and grammar.

 “How to Write a KPOP Fan Mail / Letter in Korean” is really only appropriate for beginners and probably shouldn’t be the only resource you have on hand for learning Korean writing and reading.
 It’s very basic, but it’s a fantastic introductory method to the Korean writing system.
 It also introduces a lot of information about what’s culturally acceptable in South Korea and what isn’t, which is vital for learners who plan on traveling to the country someday.

 Collectively written, open-source, accurate and easy to read.
 This simple guide from the Korean Wiki Project is great for beginners who need a crash course on writing in Korean, as well as for the intermediate or advanced learner who wants to brush up on the basics.

 This guide is broken down into six steps.
 You’ll go through all the basics of 한글, from a breakdown of the history of the written Korean language to consonants to vowels to 받침.
 There’s also a separate section available for advanced learners to learn about obsolete letters, word spacing and consonant assimilation.
 Talk about a comprehensive guide!

 We understand the importance of having a variety of resources available when it comes to learning to write in a language, especially a complex language like Korean.